react-native-simple-router-community/react-native-simple-router/README.md

 - `hideNavigationBar`: If set to a truthy value will hide the navigationbar out of view, and move the component so that it is at the top of the screen.
 - `leftCornerProps`: If you set a `leftCorner` component you can use this property to pass props to that component.
 - `rightCornerProps`: If you set a `rightCorner` component you can use this property to pass props to that component.
+- `titleProps`: If you set a `titleComponent` you can use this property to pass props to that component.
 - `sceneConfig`: Control the animation of the route being switched.
 Possible values are:
   - Navigator.SceneConfigs.FadeAndroid
   - Navigator.SceneConfigs.FloatFromBottom